api3dao/oev-docs/docs/reference/oev/dapps/index.md

 # {{$frontmatter.title}}

-OEV auctions function as a supplementary service to regular data feed operations, ensuring that updates persist through the oracle even during OEV relay downtime or periods with limited OEV opportunities.
+OEV auctions operate as a supplementary service to regular data feed operations, ensuring that updates persist through the oracle even during OEV relay downtime or periods with limited OEV opportunities.
 Integration involves deploying a proxy data feed contract and directing the dApp to it.

 ## Proxy Contract